 Take your transparency strip for your bangle and grab on to the side of each end with both hands.
 Form a circle with it and lay the ends on to the thin strip with the epoxy on it.
 Hold it where the two ends meet together on the thin strip.
 When you get it where you want it, hold it until it dries.
 With epoxy, it will only be about 5 min or less.
 You will only see me use one hand, but I had to take the picture with my other hand.
 LOL

 After this is done, I usually let it sit overnight.
 I have a different transparency ready to go, while this one sits overnight.
-It is a different color than the one you just seen me make, with little hearts instead of the words Love.
+It is a different color than the one you just saw me make, with little hearts instead of the words Love.
 I have my pretty pink superfine glitter ready to go also.
 I made this pretty pink transparency previously, to match one of my shirts.